 How quickly can I charge my car?

-ESO will install 50 public chargepoints at Redbridge Park & Ride catering for the full range of vehicles.
-There will be 20 ultra-rapid DC chargers, capable of charging a car in 15-20 minutes, and 30 fast AC chargers which can charge a car over a period of hours, for example while Park & Ride users are visiting the city centre.
+ESO will install up to 50 public chargepoints at Redbridge Park & Ride catering for the full range of vehicles.
+This will be a combination of ultra-rapid DC chargers, capable of charging a car in 15-20 minutes, and fast AC chargers which can charge a car over a period of hours, for example while Park & Ride users are visiting the city centre.